PurdueCAM2Project/CAM2ImageTeam/docs/setting_up_intel_optimized_caffe.md

 15. Change directory back into your build directory and redo the make command.
     ```
     cd build
-    make all -j8 && make all
+    make all -j8 && make install
     ```
 16. You should now have a functioning version of caffe build with MKLDNN optimized for intel Xeon and Xeon Phi processers.
 If you would like, you can try to do a test, but I have not ran it successfully yet.
 This should be executed in the build directory.
     ```